kaziiriad/url-shortener-scalable/README.md

 ### Database Migrations

-The application automatically initializes databases on startup.
-For schema changes:
+The application automatically initializes the PostgreSQL database on startup.
+For schema changes, it is recommended to use a database migration tool like `Alembic` to manage schema changes in a production environment.
+The current setup is suitable for development and testing only.

-1. Update models in `app/db/sql/models.py`
-2. Restart the application to apply changes

 ### Monitoring